Xevans/smartSplitapp/README.md

-# smartSplitapp xavier 2 branch
+# smartSplitapp Zane 2 branch
 Group Term Project: web app for sending money and splitting bills with friends (Django framework)

 This branch exists as my personal extension of this web app.
-The purpose of this project is to enhance my understanding and explore more tools in Django.
+The purpose of this project is to enhance my understanding and explore more tools in Django with a focus on front-end development.

-# Currently, this app is featured with the following:
-Secure Login,
-Secure Account Creation,
-Friending System,
-Money and account tracking system,
-Money transfer system,
-Money Request system
+This branch is based off the "xavier2" branch with all the updated features and will focus mainly on creating a more user friendly and modern UI.